ESF Academic Catalog

 The SUNY ESF Ranger School in Wanakena, N.Y., offers students a unique educational experience in a spectacular natural setting.

 The Ranger School confers the associate in applied science degree (A.A.S.) in three areas of study: forest technology, land surveying technology, and environmental and natural resources conservation.
-The Ranger School's one-plus-one plan allows students to complete their first year at the college of their choice, then spend their second year at The Ranger School.
-While many move directly into outdoor careers in the areas of conservation, forestry and surveying, some use their A.A.S. as a hands-on, experience-based step toward a bachelor of science degree, earned at ESF's main campus in Syracuse, N.Y.
+Students attending the ESF Ranger School obtain their first-year coursework at ESF’s Syracuse campus or another college of their choice, then spend one full year in residence at the Ranger School to earn their A.A.S. degree.
+Upon graduation, many move directly into outdoor careers in the areas of conservation, forestry and surveying, while some use their A.A.S. as a hands-on, experience-based step toward a bachelor of science degree, earned at ESF's main campus in Syracuse, N.Y.

 Academic Programs